RanRhoads84/debgpt7.8-with-vectorDB/README.md

 ```
 debgpt -Hx <any-file-directory> -A <your-question>
 debgpt -Hx ./debian -A 'what is this?'
+debgpt --openai_model='gpt-4o-mini' -Hx debian/ -A 'how is this package built?'
+debgpt --openai_model='gpt-4o-mini' -Hx :policy -A 'what is the changes of the latest version compared to the previous version?'
 ```

 #### Ex2.
 BTS / Buildd Query